Why have hospitals been added under the legislation?

 How do I request information under FIPPA?

-1. Complete a FIPPA application form.
+1. Complete a FIPPA application form in PDF format.

 2. Describe the records you wish to access as clearly and as specifically as possible.
 Include your name, address and telephone (or fax) number where you can be reached.